-Genoa Dropdown content is often overlooked and under-appreciated.
+Genoa is often overlooked and under-appreciated.
 Yet it has the largest medieval centre in Europe, 42 World Heritage Palazzi and Genovese food is outstanding.
 Take a closer look and discover seven top Genoa foodie experiences, revealed by Natasha Foges.
-The information in this article is taken from The Rough Guide to Italy Dropdown content your essential guide for visiting Italy Dropdown content.
+The information in this article is taken from The Rough Guide to Italy your essential guide for visiting Italy.

 Genoa likes vegetables, so it's not the city for piling on pizza pounds.
 Instead try local pesto alla Genovese for its extra green and herby flavour which is almost exclusively down to the use of fresh Prà basil.

-If you're really serious about Genovese pesto, visit Palazzo Ducale Dropdown content, the site of many pesto-making world championships and several gorgeous frescoes.
+If you're really serious about Genovese pesto, visit Palazzo Ducale, the site of many pesto-making world championships and several gorgeous frescoes.
 Then discover local pesto lore on a traditional food tour round Genoa.

 Focaccia is made to tempt you all over Genoa, so don't even try to resist.
 Head to the medieval old town and look for hole-in-the-wall Focaccerie, they're not hard to spot.
 And if you need a quick boost, try mid-morning focaccia with a bianchetta wine chaser.